The latest available information says that tunnel-spaces are now

 A local fruit-seller loiters near the Underground City hoping to sell fresh fruit to tourist visitors or locals returning from work (XiDamoChang Jie, Beijing May 2005).

-The Concrete Revolution - critical chinese made documentary film on the destruction of the Hutong of Beijing and the creation of the Olympic City of 2008.
-Buy it ! - Click Here
+The Concrete Revolution - critical chinese made documentary film on the destruction of the Hutong of Beijing and the creation of the Olympic City of 2008. - No longer available

 A now red carpeted Tunnel in May of 2005.
 The Hutong above has been slated for demolition and half of it has been leveled already, so it is unclear what will become of the Underground City Museum and other Tunnels.